Abstract artwork symbolizing migration, resilience, and cultural memory

 • Add local perspectives and cultural relevance to each exhibition.

-• All works displayed with full attribution under written loan agreements.
+• All works displayed with full credit and shown under written loan agreements.

 Transparency and Ethical Standards

-Our Collection Policies & Partnership Guides will be published soon to ensure accountability and ethical stewardship.
+Our Collection Policy and Partnership Guide will be published soon to ensure accountability and clarity for artists, lenders, and host venues.

 Would you like